-Leading airlines are now displaying Covid-related information on their websites.

-For example, Lufthansa is advertising: 'Fly with No Worries,' Singapore Airlines is emphasizing: 'Our Promise of Care.'
-The Qatar Airways headline is: 'Travel safely.'
-And China Eastern Airlines, headquartered in Shanghai, with a secondary hub at Wuhan, the original Covid-19 epicenter, lists a number of safety and hygiene announcements under the webpage entitled: 'Caring More About You.'
+China Eastern.
+Comac C919 Leading airlines are now displaying Covid-related information on their websites.
+For example, Lufthansa is advertising: 'Fly with No Worries.'
+Singapore Airlines is emphasizing: 'Our Promise of Care.'
+And China Eastern Airlines, headquartered in Shanghai with a secondary hub at Wuhan, the original Covid-19 epicenter, lists a number of safety and hygiene announcements under the webpage entitled: 'Caring More About You.'
 In some cases, airline web-pages do not provide details relating to passengers with disabilities or special needs.
 This is an area of air travel that is evolving, but not as rapidly as we would hope.
-For example, vision-impaired passengers could encounter difficulties when dealing with new-style digital and touch-screen communications, both at the airport and onboard the aircraft; and mobility-restricted passengers might have problems manipulating hand-sanitization pumps and sprays, plastic safety-gloves and face-masks, and wrapped, boxed meals.
-Going forward, there is an important need to re-examine all elements of the Covid-era flying experience from the perspective of passengers with disabilities, both visible and non-visible.
-(There is more information on this topic in JETLINER CABINS: Evolution & Innovation, Chapter 8/Accessibility: Special Needs and the accompanying Case Study entitled: EXPO PORTFOLIO, Flying for All - Creating an Accessible Cabin.)
+For example, vision-impaired passengers could encounter difficulties when dealing with new-style digital and touch-screen communications, both at the airport and onboard the aircraft; and mobility-restricted passengers might have problems manipulating hand-sanitization pumps and sprays, plastic safety gloves and face masks, and wrapped, boxed meals.
+Going forward, there is an important need to re-examine all elements of the Covidera flying experience from the perspective of passengers with disabilities, both visible and non-visible.
+(There is more information on this topic in Chapter 8/Accessibility: Special Needs and the attached EXPO 2019: Special Needs Case Study.)